Kamwescott/Front-End-project/README.md

+-> side note after originally writing this; I had no idea how the formatting for a readme would appear in github so i apologize for the formatting.

 Project Descripton:
     - This is a simple webpage that displays 3 pokemon cards and a few facst about that pokemon;
      -The user can click a button (the pokeball button) to change which pokemon are displayed;